 - Are you flying in? ==> Ask the agency for a Via Verde device!

 - Are you driving from Spain? ==> Go for an Easy Toll, but plan it in advance!

-For more information, including an up to date list of tolls locations and rates, visit the official website.
+For more information, including an up-to-date list of toll locations and rates, visit the official website.

 Additional travel tips and recommendations

 - I strongly recommend Skyscanner for searching for both cars and flights.
 I always find the best deals.
 For cars, local agencies are normally much cheaper than big names such as Europcar and Hertz.

 - If you are in Lisbon and have some extra time, I would strongly recommend visiting Porto.
 It is only 3 hours away by train or car, and it is an incredible city.
 Once in Porto, do not miss the beautiful Douro Valley, the land of wine, sun and great landscapes.

 - We also recommend Visiting Sintra, Castelo dos Mouros and Pena Palace, another amazing attraction minutes away from Lisbon.